ETOgaosion/iGEM-Software/README.md

-This is Gao Sion in UCAS iGEM-software team;

-He uses this as a convenient open knowledge storage.
+This is Gao Sion in UCAS iGEM-software team, who uses this as a convenient open knowledge storage.

 Now it's winter holiday!